arminekhachatryan94/j2script/README.md

 - Work Planned for Custom Milestone: Generics

 ## Type Checker
-Variables have the correct type when assigned
+-Variables have the correct type when assigned
-Variables are defined when assigned
+-Variables are defined when assigned
-Expressions evaluate to the correct type
+-Expressions evaluate to the correct type
-Variables and Classes have the correct access for the current scope
+-Variables and Classes have the correct access for the current scope
-Return is called in a method
+-Return is called in a method
-Break is called within a while loop or if statement
+-Break is called within a while loop or if statement